SiMoM0/MiscAlgorithms/BinaryTranslator/README.md

 # Binary Translator

-These files convert binary code to text and the opposite.
-The algorithms read the ASCII information from the txt file, which contains all the pairs binary-character.(*File is updating*)
+These files convert binary code to text and viceversa.
+The algorithms read the ASCII information from the txt file, which contains all the pairs binary-character.(*File binary_text.txt is updating*)

 ## BinaryTranslator